 The speech-language pathology (SLP) program at Ithaca College blends the multifaceted worlds of health sciences, speech and hearing sciences, communication, and communication disorders.
-As an undergraduate, you obtain an excellent foundation in basic human communication processes, development, and disorders.
+As an undergraduate, we focus on providing you with an excellent foundation in basic human communication processes, development, and disorders.
 You are also exposed to a broad-based experience in liberal arts and general education coursework to complement your discipline-specific learning.
 A hands-on capstone experience during the junior or senior year completes your undergraduate training.
-Elect to work with clients on-campus at the Sir Alexander Ewing-Ithaca College Speech and Hearing Clinic or at an approved off-campus clinic site.
+Work with clients on-campus at the Sir Alexander Ewing-Ithaca College Speech and Hearing Clinic or at an approved off-campus clinic site.

 Welcome to the Department of Speech-Language Pathology and Audiology

-Use of a building block curricular approach to develop your professional skills.
-Exposure to diverse liberal arts coursework to enhance your ability to think, communicate, and write critically.
-Hands-on clinical practice with real clients prior to graduation.
+Exposure to a solid foundation in basic human communication processes, development, and disorders.
+Hands-on clinical practice with clients prior to graduation.
 Close connections with expert faculty to guide you in exploring research interests.
-Graduate well-prepared for further professional study and confident in your skills.
+Graduate well-prepared for further professional study.

 Unique Experiences In and Out of the Classroom